SprocketBot/sprocket/README.md

     1. When adding a new service or package, ensure that the root [package.json](./package.json) is updated to include it
 1. Once you have configured the environment to your liking, `docker compose up`, and navigate to [localhost:8080](http://localhost:8080).
 1. Run the [`migrate:up`](./migrate:up) and [`seed`](./seed) scripts to initialize the database and populate it with some basic data
+    - You run these by using `./migrate:up` and `./seed` in your terminal